EXCLUSIVE-Top lithium miner seeks to monitor water scarcity in parched Chile salt flat

 For Albemarle, the world's largest producer of lithium, resolving the water issue is a "business decision", Lenny-Pessagno said, adding the firm was open to working with other miners on the matter including rival SQM.

-"Whatever happens in the salar will ultimately impact our business," she said, confirming the plan for a two-decade monitoring network to get a fuller picture of the issue.
+"Whatever happens in the salar will ultimately impact our business," she said, confirming the plan for a two-decade monitoring network, beyond what its environmental permits call for, to get a fuller picture of the issue.

+SQM said it too was constantly "seeking to improve its production and make it increasingly sustainable."

+"The company supports any initiative that gives more transparency," SQM said in a statement emailed to Reuters on Monday.

-A government study intended to provide similar information has been repeatedly delayed since 2018, leaving a void.
+A separate, government-funded study intended to bolster publicly available information about the salt flat has been repeatedly delayed since 2018, sowing uncertainty.
 A spokeswoman for Chile development agency Corfo, which is managing that process, said the report was nearing completion.

 HIDDEN IN THE BRINE